Site Foreman at Headhunters - IT-Online

 - 5 to 7 years experience in a similar role

-- Must be experienced in all aspects of site work and management therefore; including carpentry and plumbing
+- Must be experienced in all aspects of site work and management thereof

 - Must understand the OHS standards and ensure adherence to this